woweh/ifcguid/README.md

 At the moment, this package only supports base64 encoding.

 ### What are IFC GUIDs?
-[IFC GUIDs](https://technical.buildingsmart.org/resources/ifcimplementationguidance/ifc-guid/) (Industry Foundation Classes Globally Unique Identifiers, aka.
-GlobalIds) are special 22-character identifiers used in Building Information Modeling (BIM) to uniquely identify elements across different software platforms and throughout a building's lifecycle.
+[IFC GUIDs](https://technical.buildingsmart.org/resources/ifcimplementationguidance/ifc-guid/) (Industry Foundation Classes Globally Unique Identifiers, aka GlobalIds) are 22-character identifiers used in Building Information Modeling (BIM) to uniquely identify elements across different software platforms and throughout a building's lifecycle.
+IFC GUIDs are effectively compressed UUIDs, developed when storage was limited.
 This package facilitates working with these identifiers in Go applications.
 While technically speaking IFC GUIDs should be universally unique, in practice you can find IFC GUIDs that are only unique _per CAD document or project_.